 Not sure if Wells Fargo is right for you?
 Consider these alternatives.

-If you’re not sure whether a Wells Fargo auto loan is right for you — or you live in a state where the bank doesn’t offer loans — here are some other options to consider.
+If you’re not sure whether a Wells Fargo auto loan is right for you — or you simply want more options before you head to the dealership — here are a couple of alternatives to consider.

-- Capital One Auto Finance: This lender could be good for someone who wants to apply for prequalification before heading to the dealership.
+- Capital One Auto Finance: This lender could be good if you want to apply for prequalification before heading to the dealership.
 Just keep in mind that prequalification isn’t a guarantee of loan approval.

-- LightStream: This lender could be ideal if you want to buy a used car from a private party or buy out your lease.
+- LightStream: This lender may be worth considering if you want to buy a used car from a private party or buy out your lease.